waltoto/inap.github.io/index.md

     <img src="assets/img/film_yao.jpg" alt="Yao Ming in the year of yao" style="width: 200px; height: auto; margin-right: 10px;">
     <div>
        <strong> Yao Ming</strong><br>
       Yao Ming is a retired Chinese professional basketball player who became an international icon as a dominant center for the Houston Rockets in the NBA.
-Standing 7'6" (2.29 m) tall, he was known for his exceptional skill, agility, and impact on popularizing basketball in China.
-He also lent his voice to a character in the animated film *The Magic Aster* in 2009.
+Standing 7'6" (2.29 m) tall, he is known for his exceptional skill, agility, and impact on popularizing basketball in China.
+He also lent his voice to a character in the animated film <i>The Magic Aster</i> in 2009.
     </div>
   </div>